M-185 loop, rentals, and timing

 If kids, weather, or timing argue against the full loop, a shorter harbor-side or half-island ride can still give you the car-free Mackinac feel without turning it into a grind.

-Treat the loop like a scenic block, not exercise homework
+Let the loop be a scenic ride, not a workout

 The ride is best when it stays part sightseeing, part island perspective shift.
 Stop for shoreline views, not just mileage, and Mackinac feels more distinctive for it.